petergyang/Static-Site/src/content/about.md

 # About Me

-This is the about page content.
+A sample about page built with Cursor.